The Program

 What are qualities that make good advisors?

 Divepod advisors are fundamentally experts at self-directed learning.
 They advise students on the learning process rather than specific subjects.
 Good advisors understand the balance between effort, which is core to learning, and frustration.
-They develop mutual trust to show students how to unlearn bad habits acquired from schooling.
+They develop mutual trust to show students how to unlearn bad habits acquired from prior experiences.
 Great advisors build confidence and help students tackle things that seem insurmountable.
 In some ways, the ultimate goal of an advisor is to make themselves obsolete.

 Registration